Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 .. note::

-    Since in deep learning, memory is always a bottleneck, especially when dealing with a large volume of data and using a GPU with limited memory.
+    Since in deep learning, memory is always a bottleneck, especially when dealing with a large volume of data and with limited resouces.
-    It is recommended using single precision for better speed with the price of a possible negligible loss of precision.
+    It is recommended using single precision for better speed.
+Altough you can still use it if you want for your particular use-case.

 *****************